JessWhite88/InteractiveStoryGame_GWC2024/README.md

 You encounter a friendly dragon.
 He gives you treasure.
 You win!
 ```

-### No-Code Pathway

-Here's an example of how to design your story:

-1. **Frame 1:**
-   - Text: "You are in a dark forest.
-Do you go left or right?"
-   - Buttons: "Left", "Right"

-2. **Frame 2 (Left Choice):**
-   - Text: "You encounter a friendly dragon.
-He gives you treasure.
-You win!"
-   - Button: "Restart"

-3. **Frame 3 (Right Choice):**
-   - Text: "You fall into a pit.
-Game over!"
-   - Button: "Restart"

 ## Contributing to the Project

 ### Code Pathway